piyushgour/terraform-compliance/README.md

     - You can use your key pair or Delete "aws_key_pair" resource and update key_pair name in ec2.tf (line no. 16).

   ## Terraform Command
-    - terraform plan
+    - terraform plan -out=plan.out
+    - terraform-compliance -p plan.out -f terraform-compliance
-    - terraform apply
+    - terraform apply plan.out

     For Clean-up infra.
     - terraform destroy